Ceceilia M. Markham, DMD Orthodontist is now Warrington Orthodontics.

 Consultation and Initial Evaluation

-The first step in orthodontic treatment is the consultation and evaluation, which usually takes 1 to 2 appointments.
-During this phase, your orthodontist will:
+The first step in orthodontic treatment is the consultation and evaluation, During this phase, your orthodontist will:

 • Conduct a thorough examination of your teeth, jaws, and bite.

-• Discuss the best treatment options for your specific needs.
+• Discuss the best treatment options for your specific needs and estimated treatment time.

 Active Phase of Treatment

 The active phase is when the primary orthodontic work occurs.
-For traditional braces, this phase typically lasts anywhere from 12 to 24 months.
 During this time, your orthodontist will make regular adjustments to the braces, or you will receive new aligners if you’re using clear aligners.

 In the active phase, tooth movement occurs as the braces or aligners gradually shift the teeth into their proper positions.
 The speed of this phase depends on the severity of your dental problems and the treatment plan that was chosen.